 October 26, 2014

 BATON ROUGE - The Highway Safety Research Group at the LSU E. J. Ourso College of Business has released the 2013 Louisiana Traffic Records Data Report.
-According to Helmut Schneider, head of the group and chair of the E. J. Ourso College’s Information Systems & Decision Sciences Department, early submission of traffic crash statistics this year is due to the cooperation of more than 190 police agencies in Louisiana and their use of the LACRASH software.
+According to Helmut Schneider, executive director of the group and chair of the E. J. Ourso College’s Department of Information Systems & Decision Sciences, early submission of traffic crash statistics this year is due to the cooperation of more than 190 police agencies in Louisiana and their use of the LACRASH software.

 According to Schneider, this year’s report shows a decrease in alcohol-related crashes and overall fatalities, while injury crashes had a slight increase from the previous year.